2023 Grantees

 Stock Inhaler Programming: Improving Access to Critical Asthma Medications in Rural Schools

-Andrea Pappalardo, MD, FACAAI will devise a community engagement strategy to facilitate school-based asthma management (and establishment of stock inhaler programs) in rural schools so school staff are prepared to respond to asthma emergencies and connect children to guideline-based care..
-She will engage with key informants from various governmental, advocacy, community, and professional organizations that regularly interface with rural schools on health-related concerns.
-She will also seek the help of the Center for Rural Health in the Illinois Department of Public Health and the University of Illinois’ Rural Health programs.
+Andrea Pappalardo, MD, FACAAI is devising a community engagement strategy to facilitate school-based asthma management (and establishment of stock inhaler programs) in rural schools so school staff are prepared to respond to asthma emergencies and connect children to guideline-based care.
+She engages with key informants from various governmental, advocacy, community, and professional organizations that regularly interface with rural schools on health-related concerns.
+She also is seeking the help of the Center for Rural Health in the Illinois Department of Public Health and the University of Illinois’ Rural Health programs.

 2022 Grantees